mattermost/docs/source/administration/config-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **True**: Mattermost will decrypt SAML Assertions encrypted with your Service Provider Public Certificate.

-**False**: Encyption is disabled.
+**False**: Encryption is disabled.
 Not recommended for production environments.
 For testing only.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"Encrypt": true`` with options ``true`` and ``false`` for above settings respectively.                                   |